martin-henz/martin-henz/_posts/2022-04-17-ece-in-stages.md

 factorial(4);`);
 ```
 results in the expected value 24.
 Since the multiplication with `n` is a
-*deferred operation*, the explicit-control evaluator has a non-constant
+*deferred operation* (see [SICP JS Section 1.2.1](https://sourceacademy.org/sicpjs/1.2.1#p5), the recursive calls of `factorial` are not tail calls.
+The explicit-control evaluator has a non-constant
-space consumption when evaluating applications of this `factorial` function.
-The
-space consumption comes from runtime stack frames that are pushed on the runtime
+space consumption when evaluating applications of this `factorial` function to increasing positive integers.
+The space consumption comes from markers, restore-environment instructions, and other accumulating components in the agenda.
-stack for every function call.

-The following evaluation has constant space consumption because the recursive
-call of `fact_iter` detects that the next instruction is a reset-agenda
-instruction and avoids pushing a new frame on the runtime stack.
+The following evaluation has constant space consumption because the recursive call of `fact_iter` is a tail call.
+The corresponding call instruction detects that the next instruction is a reset-agenda instruction and avoids the accumulation of components on the agenda.
 ``` js
 parse_and_evaluate(`
 function fact(n) {